-Trails may be shown in single or multiple gradation.
-Multiple gradation provides gradual shading over time.
+Trails are shown in multiple gradation, which provides gradual shading over time.

 6.15 Echo Stretch

 Normally, the reflected echoes from long range targets appear on the display as weaker and smaller blips even though they are compensated by the radar's internal circuitry.
 The echo stretch function magnifies these small blips in all ranges.